 Shortly after Mike graduated from Mission Bay High School, his dad lost his medical practice due to an unexpected illness, and was placed on a permanent disability.
 Mike’s stay at home mom began to work part time to help out financially and fortunately, a truly devastating situation was avoided because of his dad’s forethought and planning.

 “Dad understood and believed in the value of planning ahead and managing risk.
-This, along with the services of a conscientious Financial Advisor, allowed our family to maintain our lifestyle and keep us together financially.”
+This, along with the services of a conscientious Financial Adviser, allowed our family to maintain our lifestyle and keep us together financially.”
 It was during this time, that Mike developed his early work ethic by waking up at 4:30am every morning to open the local McDonalds after earning money playing drums in a band at night.
 This allowed him to contribute towards the household finances, pay some of the bills, and take on other family responsibilities.

 Later, after completing two years of voluntary missionary service for his church, Mike returned home to begin the next chapter of his life.
 While he was away however, his parents had divorced, sold the family home, and moved out of the area.
 Wanting to stay in San Diego but having limited means and nowhere to live, Mike moved into a small studio apartment with a friend.

-What added to this challenge was, just two weeks after his return, Mike proposed to a girl name Beverly Dunn from Orange County, whom he met through letter writing while serving his mission in Denmark.
+Quick To Commit What added to this challenge was, just two weeks after his return, Mike proposed to a girl name Beverly Dunn from Orange County, whom he met through letter writing while serving his mission in Denmark.
 Amazingly, despite having no car, no family support in town or financial help, and no job (other than the promise of his manager position he previously held at McDonald’s) she said yes!
 Mike’s career choice would soon prove to be very short-lived, as Bev understandably had some serious reservations about her future husband wearing a paper hat to work!

 “Bev must have seen some things in me that I couldn’t quite see in myself at that time,” says Mike.
 “She had a strong faith and a belief, and still does to this day, that things would always work out.”
 After consulting with a career guidance counselor, Mike decided upon a career in banking.
 “The guy asked me what I liked.
 I told him, ‘People and money…and not necessarily in that order’, so banking seemed like a good place to start.”
 In true, self-made-man bootstraps fashion, and with less than a few months before getting married, Mike borrowed a bike from a friend to ride up and down Garnet Ave in Pacific Beach to apply for a job.

 He was quickly hired as a part time teller at a local bank.
 “I was hired mostly because I didn’t have any formal education at the time and the branch manager thought I was hungry enough to be teachable.
 I was later told that the other reason she hired me was because I was tall and a guy.
-The branch only had women working there at that time, and they needed someone tall to change the ceiling lightbulbs and also possibly protect them from any would be robbers.”
+The branch only had women working there at that time, and they needed someone tall to change the ceiling light bulbs and possibly protect them from any would be robbers.”

 Mike and Bev were married just a week before Christmas in 1982 and they used the proceeds from selling his only asset (his drums) to get into their first apartment.
 Because of their modest circumstances and only having one car, Mike walked to work every day for several years.
 Those sacrifices, challenging experiences, and the lessons learned working at the bank, were a great training ground and provided a solid foundation to his future business successes.